Did you get your chainsaw? And you are ready to cut woods, but oops, your chain is just troubling, or you don’t know the way it should move.

 What is the right way to put a chain on a chainsaw?

-The blade direction determines the right way to put the chain on the chainsaw.
+The blade direction determines the right way to put the chain on the tool.
 The pointy cuts or edges should be placed in the direction of blade rotation.
 Consequently, make sure the cutting edges are on the top side of the chain bar.
 And the chain moves towards the outer part of the bar (tip) and away from the main device area.

 Can a chain be put on backward on a chainsaw?